-Choices Consequences 1. l can wear a short top.
+Choices Consequences 1.
+I can wear a short top.
 You fit in with your friends, but you feel uncomfortable.
 You are compromising on your own values.
-2. l can say no and wear what makes me feel comfortable.
-Your friends will be angry with you, but you have stuck to your values and done what makes you comfortable.
+2. I can say no and wear what makes me feel comfortable.
 3. I can wear a top underneath the short top so that my skin is not exposed.
 Your friends laugh at you, but you are choosing something that works for you and for them.
 You feel a lot more comfortable.

-ACTIVITY C: Assertive communication
+Activity C: Assertive communication